hamiltondowdy/ReadMe-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  1. install it
+  Clone from github
   ## Usage
-  use it
+  Run in the command line using node.js
   ## License
   This project is license under MIT
   ## Contributing
-  contribute
+  Reach out!
   ## Tests
   npm test
   ## Questions
-  If you have any questions about this projects, please contact me directly at thehilldowdy@gmail.com.
+  If you have any questions about this projects, please contact me directly at hddowdy@ncsu.edu.
 You can view more of my projects at https://github.com/hamiltondowdy.